olivia-02/ecomm-store-review-project/README.md

 - Content still being worked on.
 - Styles haven't been started.
 - So far no challenges.
 Had to adjust my GitHub Pages link to display the index.html page.
+- Button styling was fun to try and argue with.
+- Creating custom checkboxes in Photoshop was something I've never tried before, worked well.
+- Typical struggles with little mistakes that I don't notice for an hour like missed semi-colons and unlinked lables.